jeremyButtler/is-Flu-Hi-Or-Low-Path/README.md

   or `sudo make python`).
 Otherwise, you will not be able to use this library in python.

-In python import the library and the one function you will use `from checkFluHiOrLowPath import hiOrLowPathHA`.
-Then provide the sequence and the position of the first base in the H2A segment (at index 0) or the path to the feature table to the function.
+In python import the library and the one function or two functions you will use
+  `from checkFluHiOrLowPath import hiOrLowPathHA` or Then provide the sequence and the position of the first base in the H2A segment (at index 0) or the path to the feature table to the function.

 The return value will be a list with the first element